Max143/Invest-Tracker/README.md

 About Project :

-I have a Company.
+You have a Company.

-Investor can invest into my company.
+Investor can invest into your company.

-I need to store the record of the of their investment done by their investor.
+You need to store the record of the of their investment done by their investor.

 Record like - Date of investment / Amount Invested /interest rate/ Return / Profit (Investment can be done multiple times so store the each invesment in list)